 Download the Parliamentary Grant Delivery Plan 2011-15 (PDF).

 Between 2011 and 2015, the Government will invest £189 million in the Royal Society in the following proportions:

 Reports are made regularly to BIS on the progress of all programmes and funding schemes funded by the Parliamentary Grant.Download the Outputs and Outcomes Indicators 2012-13 (PDF)

 Download the Narrative of Highlights 2012-13 (PDF)

 The annual Trustees' Report includes our financial statements.

 The Royal Society has a variety of funding sources in order to ensure its independence.

-Summary financial statements are available in the Review of the Year and Trustees' Report.
+Summary financial statements are available in the Trustees' Report.
 A full copy of the audited accounts is available by contacting our finance department.